-- ➤ Use only original Bosch battery packs approved for your eBike by the manufacturer and purchased from a credible source.
-Use of non-approved or counterfeit battery packs can lead to death or serious injury. - ➤ Remove the battery from the eBike before beginning work (e.g. inspection, repair, assembly, maintenance, work on the chain, etc.) on the eBike, transporting it with a car or airplane, or storing it.
-Unintentional activation of the eBike system poses a risk of injury. - ➤ Do not open the battery.
-There is a risk of shortcircuiting.
-Opening the battery voids any and all warranty claims.
+- Use only original Bosch battery packs approved for your eBike by the manufacturer and purchased from a trusted source.
+Use of non-approved or counterfeit battery packs can lead to death or serious injury. - Remove the battery pack from the eBike before beginning work (e.g. inspection, repair, assembly, maintenance, work on the chain, etc.) on the eBike, transporting it by car or plane, or storing it.
+Unintentional activation of the eBike system poses a risk of injury. - Do not open the battery pack.
+There is a risk of a short circuit.
+Opening the battery pack voids any and all warranty claims.